Intervention/docs/image/v4/basics/instantiation.md

 To decode the source, you can optionally specify a decoding strategy with the second parameter.
 This can be an array of class names or objects of decoders to be tried in sequence.
 It is also possible to pass a single object or class name of a decoder.
-If the second parameter is not set, all available images decoders will be tried.
+If the second parameter is not set, all available image decoders will be tried.

 #### Example